LazoCoder/Pokemon-Terminal/README.md

 # Notes & Credits

 - Nearly all of the Pokemon backgrounds were created by [Teej](https://pldh.net/gallery/the493).
-- Originally the images were about 100mb in total but I used [pngquant](https://pngquant.org/) to compress them down to about 30mb.
+- Originally the images were about 100mb in total but [ImageOptim](https://imageoptim.com/) was used to compress them down to about 17mb.
-- Since the images are compressed, a *few* of them have some mild compression artifacts.
+- Since the images are compressed, some of them may have some mild (but negligible) compression artifacts.
 - Thanks to [@DrMartinLutherXing](https://github.com/DrMartinLutherXing) for some bug fixes.
 - Thanks to [@joanbono](https://github.com/joanbono) for the easy installation script in the readme.
 - Thanks to [@BnMcG](https://github.com/BnMcG) for the region specific randomize function.